FlaviaDias97/PupCakes/README.md

 This project is licensed under the MIT License.

 Contact
-For questions or suggestions, please contact: Name: Flavia Dias  Email: flaviadias97@yahoo.com
+Feel free to connect with me via:
+* LinkedIn: Flávia Dias
+* GitHub: FlaviaDias97
+* Email: flaviadias97@yahoo.com

+Thank you for visiting!